paninski-lab/lightning-pose/README.md

 foo@bar:~$ pip install -e .
 ```

+This installation might take between 3-10 minutes, depending on your machine and internet connection.

-You should be ready to go!
+Now you should be ready to go!
 You may verify that all the unit tests are passing on your
 machine by running

 ```console